Kärcher Telescopic spray lance

 Ergonomic adaptable gun

-- The ergonomic carrying handle and low weight make the device easy and convenient to transport.
+- Thanks to the ergonomic carrying handle and the low weight, the device is light and easy to transport.

 Weight approx. 2 kg